FACTBOX-Global reaction to Trump withdrawing WHO funding

 "At a time like this when we need to be sharing information and we need to have advice we can rely on, the WHO has provided that.
 We will continue to support it and continue to make our contributions," she said. * AUSTRALIAN PRIME MINISTER SCOTT MORRISON

-"We are not going to throw the baby out with the bathwater here, but they are also not immune from criticism and immune from doing things better." * U.N.
-SECRETARY-GENERAL ANTONIO GUTERRES
+"While the president points fingers, others are taking action.
+We must do everything we can to help them, and Congress must not let this dangerous decision stand." * PETER PIOT, DIRECTOR OF THE LONDON SCHOOL OF HYGIENE & TROPICAL MEDICINE

-"Not the time" to reduce resources for WHO operations.
-"Now is the time for unity and the international community to work together in solidarity to stop this virus and its shattering consequences," he said.
+"Halting funding to the WHO is a dangerous, short-sighted and politically motivated decision, with potential public health consequences for all countries in the world, whether they are rich or poor.
+"This pandemic is not over anywhere until it is over everywhere.
+Strong support from the United States has always been key for WHO's effectiveness, and must continue."

-* CENTRAL AFRICAN REPUBLIC Pierre Some, CAR'S health minister, said Trump's move was "a regrettable decision that will have harmful effects on the functioning of the WHO and world health because of the WHO supports many countries in the health sector."
+* CENTRAL AFRICAN REPUBLIC Pierre Somse, CAR'S health minister, said Trump's move was "a regrettable decision that will have harmful effects on the functioning of the WHO and on world health, because the WHO supports many countries in the health sector."

 * CHAIRMAN, U.S. HOUSE OF REPRESENTATIVES FOREIGN AFFAIRS COMMITTEE "With each passing day of this worsening crisis, the president is showing us his political playbook: blame the WHO, blame China, blame his political opponents, blame his predecessors - do whatever it takes to deflect from the fact that his administration mismanaged this crisis and it’s now costing thousands of American lives," Democratic representative Eliot Engel.